 There will be a difference in timings for picking up to avoid congestion in waiting areas - please see below for specifics.
 Please be strict with these timings to ensure the safety of all families and staff.
+If you have children in Nursery/KS1 and need to wait to collect a child in KS2, please wait in the area between the red gate and the car park, or along the church path.
 Please be careful to remain 1m+ away from any other parents and staff as much as possible.
 Please note that children will be released one at a time and we ask that you ensure you adhere to social distancing guidelines whilst you wait.